Systematic Targeting Of MicroPlastics (STOMP)

 • Create novel, fast, cheap, and easy-to-use systems for quantifying MNPs in clinical human samples at scale.

-• Conduct studies to validate the correlation between MNP content in bodily fluids and tissue samples.
+• Validate the correlation between MNP content in bodily fluids and tissue samples.

 • TA2: Understanding